cristearadu/GetRich/README.md

 # GetRich

-This is an app for a course from university.
+This is an app project for university.
 The idea is to donate money so you do not feel poor and see the list of users poorer than you.
+It was a fun application to work at and the feedback received from my teacher and colleagues was positive.

 The server and database is hosted by Firbase.